Electron integration guide

 BugSnag’s Angular plugin integrates with Angular’s built-in error handler to automatically report errors from Angular components and services with added metadata.

-import Bugsnag from '@bugsnag/electron'
+import Bugsnag from '@bugsnag/electron/main'

 import { BugsnagErrorHandler } from '@bugsnag/plugin-angular'